 4. We can be the masculine nosotros or the feminine nosotras, depending on who’s talking.
 Similarly, who´s being addressed, the familiar plural you can be vosotros or vosotras.
-When these words relate to a mixed group of men and women, masculine forms are used.
+Masculine forms are used when these words relate to a mixed group of men and women.
 The same is true of ellos (they).

-5. Spanish subject pronouns usually go before the verb, but in questions, they go after it: ¿Pagan ellos?
+5. Spanish subject pronouns usually go before the verb, but they go after it in questions: ¿Pagan ellos?
 (Are they paying?).

 7. Subject pronouns are used much less than in English because the verb ending clearly shows who’s doing something.
-So they tend to be used mainly to contrast, emphasis or to avoid ambiguity:
+So they tend to be primarily used to contrast, emphasis, or avoid ambiguity:

 8. For even greater emphasis, you can add mismo/a/os/as:

-¿Lo ha hecho ella misma?
-(Did she did it herself?).
+- ¿Lo ha hecho ella misma?
+(Did she do it herself?).

 9. Subject pronouns are also used in phrases like these: